 Your email opt in forms will perform much better if you give your fans some kind of reward for opting in – think of it like a trade.

-At the most basic level, your fan would fill out the form and your autoresponder would deliver the cool reward
+At the most basic level, your fan would fill out the form and your autoresponder would deliver the cool reward.
+You grow your email list, they get something cool.

 Most musicians are pretty familiar with the notion of trading songs for an email address.
 BUT, let me share some ideas that will get your fans really excited about opting in.